Researchers detail blind spots of large language models

-Where does your enterprise stand on the AI adoption curve?
-Take our AI survey to find out.

 Modern AI-powered language systems like OpenAI’s GPT-3 can generate impressively fluent and grammatical text.
 But they aren’t perfect.
-While these systems rarely make syntactic errors, they’re prone to breaking semantic, narrative, and repetition rules.
+While these systems rarely make syntactic errors, they’re prone to breaking semantic and narrative rules or struggling with repetition.
 For example, they might change the subject of a conversation without a segue or answer a question with an illogical statement.

 To measure the extent to which systems suffer from these shortcomings, researchers at the Allen Institute for AI developed Scarecrow, a framework that provides a way for developers to mark problems in AI-generated text.
 In an analysis spanning 13,000 annotations of 1,300 paragraphs from both AI systems and humans, they found that scaling up the size of models powering the systems helps mitigate some issues but others might require more involved fixes.